wentam/bottom-bracket/notes/design.md

 ## Syntax

-* Characters placed side-by-side are a barray.
+* Characters placed side-by-side are a barray literal.
 Hence `foo` represents an array of the bytes `102 111 111`.

 * parrays are deliminated by ( and ).
 Hence `(foo bar baz)` represents an array of pointers to the barrays `['f','o','o']` `['b','a','r']` and `['b','a','z']`.

+* "fo(o \xFF \n" is a byte-string with escape codes that also represends a barray

 These types can be nested as much as you'd like to produce a tree-like structure:
 `(foo bar (biz boz) (((thing))) () blah)` is a valid structure.